IBM/cp4ba-rapid-deployment/cp4ba-21-0-1/05installCP4BA.md

    All changes got applied.
 Exiting...
    ```

-7. Wait untill all Operators are installed, this might take a while (you need to see now 21 pods in \<your-ibm-cp4ba-project\> - all Running and Ready 1/1 - plus a couple of Completed pods, and 34 pods in ibm-common-services project - all Running and Ready 1/1, 2/2 or 4/4 - plus a couple of Completed pods)
+7. Wait untill all Operators are installed, this might take a while (you need to see now 20 pods in \<your-ibm-cp4ba-project\> - all Running and Ready 1/1 - plus a couple of Completed pods, and 32 pods in ibm-common-services project - all Running and Ready 1/1, 2/2 or 4/4 - plus a couple of Completed pods)

+   **Note:** The number of pods can vary based on when you install and what version of the Operators is installed.

 8. Run script **07-createCp4baDeployment.sh**